 Cherkaoui tells a similar tale, of falling for musicals as a teenager in Belgium in the 1990s, and setting them aside as an adult.
 He makes it clear it wasn't snobbery—when his dancing won him a trip to New York City, he signed up for classes at Broadway Dance Center.
 But back in Europe, his career took a different turn, and he wasn't enticed again until Jagged Little Pill director Diane Paulus and the Morissette songs he knew by heart brought him back to Broadway.
 "It's not like other realms," he says, "like when I started working in opera—that was really new for me.
 With musicals, there were many shows that I actually knew."

-John Heginbotham (far left) rehearses with members of Hadestown's Workers Chorus
+David Neumann (far left) rehearses with members of Hadestown's Workers Chorus

 Whether they feel like foreigners crossing an ocean or neighbors crossing the street, concert-dance choreographers coming to Broadway do encounter a new world of multiple producers, multiple collaborators, big budgets, high costs, ingrained traditions and strict union work rules—a far cry from the money-starved, artist-driven culture of contemporary dance.
 Cherkaoui isn't fazed.
 "Every context has its own rules," he says.
 "I've been navigating between different art forms a lot—Cirque du Soleil, ballet companies—so I learned to quickly pick up what's right and what's wrong in a certain context."